 Neil Gershenfield – Unleash Your Creativity (from TED 2006)

-Before anyone was talking about 3D printing and “design thinking,” MIT’s Gershenfield had written, Fab: The Coming Revolution on Your Desktop–from Personal Computers to Personal Fabrication, in which he predicted the next major technological revolution – personal fabrication.
+Before anyone was talking about 3D printing and “design thinking,” MIT’s Gershenfield wrote, Fab: The Coming Revolution on Your Desktop–from Personal Computers to Personal Fabrication, in which he predicted the next major technological revolution – personal fabrication.
 This work, along with his course, “How to Make Almost Anything,” set the stage for what has become the “maker movement” and “fab labs.”

 Leah Buechley – How to Sketch with Electronics (TEDYouth 2011)